 - Our curriculum is progressive and incorporates different teaching methods such as Total Physical Response, the Natural Approach, the Montessori Method, Sign Language, and the Seven Intelligences.

-- Mariposas’ curriculum allows the child’s mood, ideas, imagination and questions to lead the class.
+- Mariposas’ curriculum is structured yet it also allows the child’s mood, ideas, imagination and questions to lead the class.
 The class is about having fun without any pressure, so the children can establish a positive association with learning a new language.

 - Mariposas always meets children at their level.
 Depending on their age and learning ability, different teaching methods involving kinesthetic, visual, musical and mathematical approaches are used to make learning easy for everyone.
 Reading and spelling is also taught as each child is ready.